 Protein Muffins

 This recipe for protein muffins will be your new favorite use of protein powder!
-No eggs, no refined sugar, and no grains are needed, they pack in over 20 grams of protein per serving!
+No eggs, no refined sugar, and no grains are needed, each muffin has 20 grams of protein!

 protein muffins